farrantch/chasefarrant.com/site/blog/aws-cloudformation-best-practices/index.md

 - Shared Databases
 - Shared Variables and Secrets

 Ultimately this helps prevent "hard" service -> service dependencies.
 Services shouldn't be required to be deployed in a specific order.
-That's a fundamental difference between infrastructure and services:
+That's a fundamental difference between infrastructure and a service:

-> _Infrastructure is inherently dependency bound; Services are not._
+> _Infrastructure is inherintely depedency driven; Services are not._